GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The class of problems that are computable by a digital computer apparently includes every problem that is computable by any kind of device.
+> ### Telling a programmer there's already a library to do X is like telling a songwriter there's already a song about love.
 >
-> ~ *Danny Hillis*
+> ~ *Pete Cordell*

 ---
 ## 🏎 Quick Facts